 MWA8001: ADVANCED RESEARCH METHODS (ARM) – 3 credit hours

-This course aims to further develop students understanding on the principles, concepts and methods of public health and health service research.
-The content of this course covers the theoretical considerations and practical steps of planning, implementation of research as well as the ethical principles and challenges of conducting research.
-In this course, higher level methods of appraisal and review of literature will be discussed.
-More complex form of study design will be examined in-depth with consideration of both qualitative and quantitative methods.
-Students will be guided to develop the skills required to disseminate research plans and findings in a range of contexts.
-Individual discussions with supervisor are mandatory in order to complete this course.
+This course aims to further develop students’ understanding of the principles, concepts and methods of public health and health service research.
+The content of this course covers the theoretical considerations and practical steps in planning and implementing research, as well as the ethical principles and challenges of conducting research.
+In this course, higher-level methods for appraising and reviewing literature will be discussed.
+A more complex form of study design will be examined in depth, considering both qualitative and quantitative methods.
+Students will be guided in developing the skills required to disseminate research plans and findings across a range of contexts.
+Individual discussions with a supervisor are mandatory in order to complete this course.

 MWA8005: HEALTH POLICY AND LEADERSHIP (HPL) – 3 credit hours